swiewiora/python-webshell/README.md

 and sends it back to the browser, which displays it (using different colours for standard and error output, respectively).

-Do not deploy this application on remote server or use secure connection at least.
+> Do not deploy this application on remote server or at least use secure connection.

 ## Install